 Armed with that information, we are able to “know” how those parameters behave with respect to the characteristics of the music that is being played (i.e. how loud it is, in various frequency bands, for how long, in both the short term and the long term).
 This means that, when you play music on the loudspeaker, it “knows”

 - how hot it is at various locations inside,

 - the loudspeaker drivers’ excursions,

 - and so on.
 (The actual list varies according to product – these are just some typical examples…)

-So, when something gets close to a maximum (i.e. the amplifier starts to get too hot, or the woofer is nearing maximum allowable excursion, or the air velocity in the port is nearing an unacceptable level) then SOMETHING will be pulled back.
+So, when something gets close to a maximum (i.e. the amplifier starts to get too hot, or the woofer is nearing maximum allowable excursion) then SOMETHING will be pulled back.

 WHAT is pulled back?
 It depends on the product and the conditions at the time you’re playing the music.
 It could be a band of frequencies in the bass region, it could be the level of the woofer.
 In a worst-case-last-ditch situation, the loudspeaker might even be required to shut itself down to protect itself from you.
 Of course, there is no guarantee that you cannot destroy the loudspeaker somehow – but we do our best to build in enough protection to cover as many conditions as we can.

 HOW is it pulled back (i.e. how quickly and by how much)?
 That also depends on the product and some decisions we made during the sound design process, as well as what kind of state-of-emergency your loudspeaker is in (some people are very mean to loudspeakers…).